soumyak-panigrahi/React-Notes/Notes/8_Complex_State_Management.md

 #### Consumer Member

-To use it by this method first go where you want to consume the context. and Wrap arund then with the `Consumer` of the `Context Component`.
+To use it by this method first go where you want to consume the context. and Wrap around then with the `Consumer` of the `Context Component`.
 Then call a callbackFn has the first parameter is provided with the context.

 ```jsx